slideloft/new-docs/issuing-assets/anatomy-of-an-asset.md

 * **Alphanumeric 4-character maximum**: Any characters from the set \[a-z\]\[A-Z\]\[0-9\] are allowed.
 The code can be shorter than 4 characters, but the trailing characters must all be empty.
 * **Alphanumeric 12-character maximum**: Any characters from the set \[a-z\]\[A-Z\]\[0-9\] are allowed.
 The code can be any number of characters from 5 to 12, but the trailing characters must all be empty.

 Provided it falls into one of those two buckets, you can choose any asset code you like.
 That said, if you’re issuing a currency, you should use the appropriate [ISO 4217 code](https://en.wikipedia.org/wiki/ISO_4217), and if you’re issuing a stock or bond, the appropriate [ISIN number](https://en.wikipedia.org/wiki/International_Securities_Identification_Number).
-Doing so makes it easier for Stellar interfaces to properly display and sort your token in their listings, and allows potential token holders to understand, at a glance, what your token represents.
+Doing so makes it easier for Bantu interfaces to properly display and sort your token in their listings, and allows potential token holders to understand, at a glance, what your token represents.

 ## Issuer

-There is no dedicated operation to create an asset on Stellar.
+There is no dedicated operation to create an asset on Bantu.
 Instead, assets are created with a payment operation: an issuing account makes a payment using the asset it’s issuing, and that payment actually creates the asset on the network.

 The public key of the issuing account is linked on the ledger to the asset itself.
 Responsibility for and control over an asset resides with the issuing account, and since settings are stored at the account level on the ledger, the issuing account is where you use `set_options` operations to link to meta-information about an asset and set authorization flags.